MAPF-Competition/Benchmark-Archive/2023 Competition/benchmark_problems/markdown/Tutorial.md

 This shell command generates a problem instance JSON file using the specified map, agent, and task files, for a team of 10 agents with 5 tasks, within the "random.domain" directory.

 ### 2. Generate Benchmarks for Warehouse Maps with Specified Distribution
-For warehouse benchmarks used in this competition, we provide tools to generate maps and tasks that closely mimic real-world warehouse distributions.
+For warehouse benchmarks used in this competition, we provide tools to generate maps, tasks, and benchmark problems that closely mimic real-world warehouse distributions.

 #### 2.1 Warehouse Map Generator
 To generate a map,  we provide a tool for generating new warehouse maps.
 Alternatively, you can download a grid map from [MAPF_Benchmark](https://movingai.com/benchmarks/mapf.html).